 Purdue's Conte supercomputer, which is the fastest campus supercomputer in the nation, makes use of Intel Xeon Phi coprocessors.
 Conte, which was built in 2013, clocks in with a sustained, measured maximum speed of 943.38 teraflops and a peak performance of 1.342 petaflops.

-Phase I of the Intel Parallel Computing Center will focus on optimizing the performance of the NEMO scientific simulation suite of software tools to run on Intel's Xeon Phi parallel computing coprocessors.
+Phase I of the Intel Parallel Computing Center has focused on optimizing the performance of the NEMO scientific simulation suite of software tools to run on Intel Xeon Phi coprocessors for parallel computing.

 The NanoElectronics MOdeling tool, NEMO, is used in nanoelectronics as they try to better understand how electrons flow through nano-scale devices, such as next-generation transistors.
 The work is led by Gerhard Klimeck, director of the federally funded Network for Computational Nanotechnology and Professor of Electrical and Computer Engineering at Purdue University.

 NEMO computes electron flow and electronic structure for devices at the end semiconductor device roadmap as predicted by Moore's Law, and currently is in is fifth edition.
 NEMO tools are used by researchers around the world—including at companies such as Intel, GlobalFountries, and Samsung—as well as more than 12,000 nanoHUB users.
 Klimeck, says that NEMO can, in principle, scale to the largest possible CPU-based supercomputers.
 "The newly founded Intel Parallel Computing Center will enable the porting and optimization of NEMO5 to Intel Xeon Phi coprocessor-based Intel hardware and speed up science and engineering dramatically for a very large user group," Klimeck says.